September in the Fells

 Laura is a citizen scientist, co-leader and author for EwA.
-Together with Laura we explore the botany of New England and that she shares about in our Forest Explorations blog series.
+Together with Laura we explore the botany and wildlife of New England and that she shares about in our Forest Explorations blog series.
 Make sure to also check Laura's blog 'A Land Like This One' about a piece of a forest that she enjoys at every opportunity that she has.
 It's also a marvelous way to see how different things may be just a state away and compare the timing of seasonal events!

 “The world around us is so intricate and interconnected.
 The more I look, the more there is to see.
 The more I learn, the more I want to find out...”

 Once a month, Laura and Claire lead a biodiversity walk in the Fells.
-It’s a free form activity of ours which the only purpose is to explore what Nature wonders are in season: what is flowering, fruiting, passing by, living here?
+It’s a free form activity of ours which only purpose is to explore what Nature wonders are in season: what is flowering, fruiting, passing by, living here?

 Here are highlights of what we enjoyed this time!